microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 You may already have a Microsoft account (@outlook.com or @hotmail.com email, or could be associated with any other email address).
 If you don't, you can create one at [https://signup.live.com/](https://signup.live.com/) or as a part of the instructions below.

 ## Azure hackathon prize
 Use any Azure service (like, any of them...) and enter our Azure prize (Azure Champ) challenge.
-Winners will recieve an Xbox One X for each member of their team!
+Winners will recieve a backpack full of prizes!

 See below for details.